In this blog I’m going to record how I dealt with a diagnosis of Anaemia. This is the World Health Organisations definition;

-I was aware that bowel surgery to the caecum (the junction where the small intestine meets the large intestine) can result in malabsorption of Vitamin B12 and hence a general deficiency throughout the body.
+I was aware that bowel surgery to the caecum (the junction where the small intestine meets the large intestine and the location of the Appendix) can result in malabsorption of Vitamin B12 and hence a general deficiency throughout the body.
 However, I wasn’t aware that the surgery can also lead to a deficiency of iron (ferritin) and hence symptoms of anaemia.
 Feeling constantly exhausted and wondering why my next door neighbour’s car kept looking appetising I decided to get some blood tests to find out the cause.

 My GP rang me a few days later to explain that my Ferritin level had dropped to a rather alarming level of 9ug/L whereas the normal range is 22-275.
 I immediately did two things;